Qasr al-Yahud On The River Jordan

 Qasr al Yahud is considered to be the third holiest religious site in Israel, with the Church of the Nativity in Bethlehem being the first and the Church of the Holy Sepulchre in Jerusalem being the second.

-For those wanting to make a pilgrimage to Israel which is to include a baptism at Qasr al Yahud, you are welcome call ahead for current baptismal times and any current restrictions.
-They can be reached by Phone at: 02-650-4844 or by email at: email@example.com.
+For those wanting to make a pilgrimage to Israel which is to include a baptism at Qasr al Yahud, you are welcome to call ahead for current baptismal times and any current restrictions.
+They can be reached by phone at 02-650-4844 or by email at firstname.lastname@example.org.
 Adventurers do not really need to call ahead unless they are wanting to renew their vows in baptism.

 Adventurers and pilgrims to the area, often find the connection with Elijah an interesting piece of history.
 According to various traditions, this is also the site where Elijah ascended into heaven in a fiery chariot after he and Elisha crossed over the river Jordan.
 (This account is found in 2 Kings 2:8) and it is also considered to be the place where the Children of Israel crossed the Jordan River to enter the Holy Land after having wandered in the desert for 40 years.
 (This is recorded in Joshua 3:13)